 - Bruising more easily due to a drop in platelets – you may have nosebleeds, bleeding gums after brushing your teeth, or lots of tiny red spots or bruises on your arms or legs (known as petechia)

-- Fatigue (tiredness) during and after treatment – most people find their energy levels are back to normal from 6 months to a year after their treatment finishes
+- Tiredness and weakness (fatigue) during and after treatment – most people find their energy levels are back to normal from 6 months to a year after their treatment finishes

 - Hair loss – your hair normally falls out completely and this affects 8 out of 10 people treated.
-A cold cap may help to stop your hair falling out, but you need to talk to your doctor about whether this is advisable with your type of cancer
+A cold cap may help to stop your hair falling out.
+But you need to talk to your doctor about whether cold cap treatment is advisable with your type of cancer

-- Fluid retention occurs in about 5 out of 10 people – you may have swelling of the hands and feet, breathlessness, and weight gain.
+- Fluid build up occurs in about 5 out of 10 people – you may have swelling of the hands and feet, breathlessness, and weight gain.
 The steroids you have with the drug can help to prevent this side effect

-- A rash, which may be itchy, in about 5 out of 10 people
+- A rash, which may be itchy, occurs in about 5 out of 10 people

-- Discoloured fingernails but they will go back to normal a few months after the treatment ends
+- Discoloured fingernails may happen but they will go back to normal a few months after the treatment ends

-- Soreness, redness and peeling on the palms of the hands and soles of the feet (palmar – plantar syndrome), which may cause tingling, numbness, pain and dryness
+- Soreness, redness and peeling may occur on the palms of the hands and soles of the feet (palmar – plantar syndrome).
+This may cause tingling, numbness, pain and dryness

-- A sore mouth in about 4 out of every 10 people
+- A sore mouth affects about 4 out of every 10 people

-- Diarrhoea in about 4 out of every 10 people
+- Diarrhoea occurs in about 4 out of every 10 people

-- Numbness and tingling in hands and feet – you may have a change in how things feel when you touch them, which can make doing fiddly things difficult (for example doing up buttons)
+- Numbness and tingling may happen in the hands and feet – you may have a change in how things feel when you touch them.
+This can make doing fiddly things difficult, for example doing up buttons

-- An allergic reaction during the infusion – more than 2 out of 10 people have an allergic reaction to docetaxel.
+- An allergic reaction occurs during the infusion in more than 2 out of 10 people.
 This nearly always happens in the first 10 minutes.
 If you are going to have a reaction, it is most likely the first or second time you have the drug.
+Let your nurse or doctor know straight away if you have a sudden skin rash, itching, breathlessness or swelling of the lips, face or throat.
 Your chemotherapy nurse will monitor you closely

 Between 1 and 10 in every 100 people have one or more of these.